younata/personal_knowledge/src/cli/ffmpeg.md

 `ffmpeg -i input.mkv -vf "scale=iw/2:ih/2" half_the_frame_size.mkv` will reduce a 2x retina-sized video down to non-retina size.
 `ffmpeg -i input.mkv -vf "scale=iw/3:ih/3" a_third_the_frame_size.mkv` will reduce a 3x retina-sized video down to non-retina size.

+## Creating a video from images

+This is awesome.
+[From this stackoverflow question](https://stackoverflow.com/questions/24961127/how-to-create-a-video-from-images-with-ffmpeg), it's more-or-less a combination of the `-framerate $X` and `-r $Y` to get what you want.
+You can also use `-vf fps=$X` to specify the fps of the video.